ethereum/execution-specs/lists/transaction-types/README.md

 Tentative Transaction Types
 ---------------------------

-Proposed TransactionTypes to reserve or for upcoming purposes, but still subject to change.
+Proposed TransactionTypes to reserve for upcoming purposes, but still subject to change.